(Updated July 30, 2020)

 In 2003, the Pulitzer board decided against stripping such defender of truth of his Pulitzer, saying there was “no clear and convincing evidence of deliberate deception” in his reporting.

-Durany had a wooden leg after a train accident in France, drank heavily and was a known womanizer with a permanent mistress in Moscow and a wife in Paris.
+Duranty had a wooden leg after a train accident in France, drank heavily and was a known womanizer with a permanent mistress in Moscow and a wife in Paris.
 But my favorite Duranty connection is one that I read about recently: that he was a personal friend of Armand Hammer, the robber financier after whom Los Angeles’ Hammer Museum is named, and wrote a foreword for Hammer’s only book.
-Hammer’s own muckracking biography was published in 1996, and called Dossier; it shows how Hammer had a particular set of characteristics never seen before or since in a single person: corrupt Communist capitalist, white-collar criminal and Soviet spy.
+Hammer’s own muckracking biography was published in 1996 by Edward Jay Epstein, and called Dossier: The Secret History of Armand Hammer; it shows how Hammer had a particular set of characteristics never seen before or since in a single person: corrupt Communist capitalist, white-collar criminal and Soviet spy.